-Waterfalls, history and more in “The Valley of the Flamboyan Trees”.
+Waterfalls, history, and more in “The Valley of the Flamboyant Trees”.

-Peñuelas is located along the south coast of the Island and nestled against the Caribbean Sea.
-It is known as "The Valley of the Flamboyan Trees", the island’s emblematic tree, and "The Capital of the Güiro,” a traditional percussion instrument.
+Peñuelas is located along the south coast of the island and nestled against the Caribbean Sea.
+It is known as "The Valley of the Flamboyant Trees," the island’s emblematic tree, and "the Capital of the Güiro,” a traditional percussion instrument.
 But what makes Peñuelas truly special is its beautiful views and pleasant climate throughout the whole year.

 A Journey Through History